Tuesday, February 27, 2007

 Overall, participants had showed a more of a decrease at the intervention parties than at the baseline parties all showing less than 50% as opposed to the baseline parties who were well over.
 While students come to college with the intentions to fit in and make the most of their college experience, sometimes for others it means taking those late night trips to frat court where the majority of drinking occurs.
 Aiming to change the drinking behavior of college students through methods of reinforcement demonstrates that the approach can help to maintain chaos.
 More than likely, using incentive/reward methods for other settings in the university policy could further help parts of the community achieve what seemed like unattainable goals.

 Unarguably, students will be students no matter what campust they attend.
 Some of the things they chose to do are not as healthy nor as safe as others.
 Although parents may not be able to monitor their kids everyday, programs and studies such as the incentive program given at the frat parties may help put students back on the tract to a successful college career.
+This Behavior Modification case study may influence many other groups of people to change the way they use and abuse other substances.
+Maybe some students will be making the best use of their parents money after all.
+Instead of missing an 8:OO class from an all-night hangover at the frat house, more students will chose to drink more responsively and with moderation.

 Sources: